Table of Contents

 If you’re looking to raise your ARPU and you offer a free service, it might be time to examine whether or not that service is doing too much at no cost.

-Despite popular belief, it’s possible to make changes without turning your free users into an angry mob.
+Despite popular belief, making changes without turning your free users into an angry mob is possible.

-They also manage to frontload the statement with a mention of new features to their free plans.
+They also manage to frontload the statement by mentioning new features to their free plans.

 See how that works?